jeka-dev/jeka-ide-intellij/README.md

 Plugin for IntelliJ Idea.

-This plugin aims at providing :
+This plugin provides :

 * An ebedded version of Jeka : you don't have to install Jeka on your machine to use it !
 * Jeka project creation from scratch
 * Sync .iml files with Jeka command classes
 * Buttons to run/debug command methods directly from editor (similarly to @Test methods)

+Futur plan :

 * auto-completion within dependency API for module dependencies (in progress)
+* right-side tool panel to explore commands and options on a given project

 # Where to download ?